tybenz/lifepoint.github.io/events/golf-tournament/index.md

 _\*  limited to 25 carts of 2 players per cart - first come basis_

+All proceeds of this golf tournament go directly to supporting our youth group.

 <div class="teams-list">
   <h4 class="teams-label hidden">Registered players</h4>